Coiot/cbr-main/src/albums/episode2.md

     Terraces, found in our world’s Philippines, gives +1 food to all hill tiles in the city it was constructed.
-It’s Australia who have built that one, and presuming they built it in their capital Canberra, that could really help them out with early game growth — they evidently need it, looking at the measly 4 population the city holds now.
+It’s Australia who have built that one, and presuming they built it in their capital Canberra, that could really help them out with early game growth—they evidently need it, looking at the measly 4 population the city holds now.
 In the foreground, New Zealand appear to be stagnating after a quick and expansive start.
 They’d do well to get a decent navy off the ground (ha) as soon as possible.</p>"